keleustes/blog/content/kustomize/_index.en.md

   Still the real syntax check will be performed into helmv3 since it verifies the syntax of the values obtained from layering the "override" values on top of the "default" values provided in the chart.
+- This is not a "replacement" for airship deckhand.
+This POC merely aims at highlighting the potential advantages and pitfall in going in that direction.

+## Lessons Learned

+### Layering

+- TBD

+### Substitutions

+- TBD

 ## Documentation